zoometh/thomashuet/profiles/oxford/weekly-updates/README.md

 #### week 3

-- Created a [ARC project](https://www.arc.ox.ac.uk/creating-a-project) called `arc-oca` to host Maria Castiello project, but also other computational archaeological project
+- Created a [ARC project](https://www.arc.ox.ac.uk/creating-a-project) called `arc-oca` (Advanced Research Computing Oxford Computational Archaeology) to host Maria Castiello project, but also other computational archaeological project
 - Installed a GeoServer on the same server as EAMENA prod.
 I need to solve an IT issue (Mixed content) to display Overlays in EAMENA DB.
 Once done, this could be the basis for:
     - archiving georeferenced maps (GeoTIFF)
     - volunteers/project-based works (starting with the Atlas of caravanserais)